Sustainability

 Targets for Embodied Carbon Reduction

 Our commitment is to decrease the average embodied carbon in our projects from 340kgCO2e/m2 to 295kgCO2e/m2 by 2030.
+As of 2026, we are presently exceeding these targets.

 By actively working towards these goals, we strive to make a positive impact on the environment and create a more sustainable future for all.